roishub/wanderlust-docker/README.md

    docker exec -it <mongoDB-container-ID> mongoimport --db wanderlust --collection posts --file ./data/sample_posts.json --jsonArray
    ```

-   Then you should be able to access the completed application by visiting your localhost.
+   Refresh your page and then you should be able to access the completed application.